PROFILE: Estonian Prime Minister Kaja Kallas

 Rocky road

-Though Kallas’ Reform was the largest party at the March 2019 election, the populist Centre Party chose to ally with the radical rightwing EKRE party in order to grab the prime minister’s post.
+Though Kallas’ Reform was the largest party at the March 2019 election, the populist Centre Party chose to ally with the radical right-wing EKRE party in order to grab the prime minister’s post.

 When this government collapsed, Kallas became the country’s first female premier in January 2021 in a troubled coalition with the Centre Party during the pandemic.